-- a.
-The vehicle must be a new vehicle as defined in California Vehicle Code Section 430.2 - b.
-For the purposes of HVIP, a new chassis that has been converted with aftermarket parts or equipment to create a hybrid vehicle is not considered a new vehicle, unless the completed hybrid vehicle has obtained ARB new vehicle certification.
+a.
+The vehicle must be a new vehicle as defined in California Vehicle Code Section 430.1 b.
+For the purposes of HVIP, a new chassis that has been converted with aftermarket parts or equipment to create a hybrid vehicle is not considered a new vehicle, unless the completed hybrid vehicle has obtained CARB new vehicle certification.
 The HVIP-eligible vehicle (and vehicle chassis) must be new and not yet have been registered in any state or paid for by the purchaser (other than a vehicle down payment) in order to receive a voucher.
-Used vehicles (including vehicles used by dealers, manufacturers, or other entities or for demonstration purposes) are not eligible for HVIP. - c.
-Hybrid vehicle makes/models must fall into one of the following categories to apply to ARB for HVIP eligibility: - i.
-A plug-in hybrid vehicle from 8,501 to 10,000 lbs gross vehicle weight rating (GVWR) which is ARB-certified to be sold in California.
-An ARBcertified plug-in hybrid commercial vehicle between 6,001 and 8,500 lbs may apply for HVIP eligibility; however, vouchers for these vehicles are provided on a case-by-case basis only if a vehicle purchaser can demonstrate the vehicle is for commercial (not personal) use only, and meets the intent of HVIP. - ii.
-A hybrid vehicle from 10,001 to 14,000 lbs GVWR which is ARB-certified to be sold in California as an original, newly manufactured vehicle.

-2 Per section 430 of the California Vehicle Code, a "new vehicle" is a vehicle constructed entirely from new parts that have never been the subject of a retail sale, or registered with the California Department of Motor Vehicles, or registered with the appropriate agency or authority of any other state, District of Columbia, territory or possession of the United States, or foreign State, province, or country.
+1 Per section 430 of the California Vehicle Code, a "new vehicle" is a vehicle constructed entirely from new parts that have never been the subject of a retail sale, or registered with the California Department of Motor Vehicles, or registered with the appropriate agency or authority of any other state, District of